-New York University, or NYU, is one of the largest private institutions in the country with over 27,000 undergraduates.
+New York University, or NYU, is one of the largest private institutions in the country with nearly 30,000 undergraduates.
 Founded in 1831, its main campus is located in Greenwich Village in Manhattan.
 The school is definitely in an urban setting, because there are no borders separating the school from the rest of the city.
 Students looking for a traditional school campus would be disappointed by New York University’s layout among the city streets.

 The university offers a wide range of study options for its undergraduate students.
 There are more than 270 areas of study.
 Undergraduates can also choose double majors, minors, and dual degrees.
 One of the most popular programs is the College of Arts and Sciences, especially the prestigious Tisch School of the Arts.
 (It offers degrees in acting, dance, dramatic writing, film, and television.)